 Here’s what that looks like in practice:

-To find the reviews left on your law firm’s Google Business Profile listing, sign into your account and press the Reviews tab.
+To find the reviews left on your law firm’s Google Business Profile, sign into your account and click on Read Reviews.
+Here, you’ll find a list of reviews left by previous clients, with the option to respond.
+Don’t skimp on those responses, either.

 It goes without saying that you’ll want to collect as many glowing reviews as you can, within the bounds of the ethics rules.
 Not only can it help boost your law firm’s local SEO strategy, but it’s impressive to potential clients who view your listing.